sap-tutorials/Tutorials/tutorials/irpa-orders-management-1-capture/irpa-orders-management-1-capture.md

 ## Details
 ### You will learn
-  - Capture a web application
+  - How to capture a web application
-  - Test an application using Application Tester
+  - How to test an application using Application Tester

 ---